IFTE-EDA/EMinPractice/README.md

 We provide the following scripts:

 - FEM_APDL: Used for MTTF data generation and verification of our RC SPICE results.
 Can be run in Ansys.
+(Based on: https://github.com/IFTE-EDA/MigrationFEM)
 - RC_SPICE: Our Spice script for the example circuit.
 - Interpolate.py: Adds noise and finds matarial parameters from MTTF data.